Scott Trail Rocket Review Facts

 The Trail Rocket is a flat platform shoe and does not have much motion control to prevent overpronation, but it does correct mild to moderate pronation

 .
 Its lugged sole also helps prevent ankle rolls on soft trails.
 Wearers of the shoe advised lacing the shoe tight when running switchbacks to avoid ankle problems.
 The shoe is best for forefoot and midfoot strikers due to Scott’s eRide rocketed midsole shape.
-The supplied insert can be easily removed to accommodate a more supportive insert if desired.
+The supplied insert is removable and a more supportive insert can be added if desired.

 Key features of the Scott Trail Rocket